SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 Check that the track name doesn't have any special characters.
 In this case, the user had a track called << Organ >>.
 Removing the characters "<< >>" and just naming the track "Organ" allowed the track to be exported.

+### I have a track that takes much longer to export than others

-#### Scenario #2: The track has an exceptionally long tail that doesn't not drop to silence
+#### Scenario: The track has an exceptionally long tail that doesn't not drop to silence

-If you are using the `EXPORT TO SILENCE` feature, it may not automatically export your track because the track never becomes sufficiently silent.
-Thus, you will see that playback was turned off but the recording button continues to blink rapidly because it is still waiting for silence before stopping the recording.
+If you are using the `EXPORT TO SILENCE` feature, it may take longer for your track to export because the recorder is waiting for your track to become silent.
+Thus, you will see that playback has turned off but the record button continues to blink rapidly because it is still waiting for silence before stopping the recording.

+As a safety measure, if your track does not become silent within 60 seconds of playback stopping, then the recording will stop automatically.

-In this case, you will need to press `BACK` to cancel the stem export.
+If you do not want to wait potentially 60 seconds, you will need to press `BACK` to cancel the stem export.
 If you press `BACK` after the track's loop length is finished, it will save the stem, however the stem's length may not match the loop length.

-Possible solution:

 If you want to continue using the `EXPORT TO SILENCE` feature, check what might be contributing to the exceptionally long tails (e.g. delay, reverb, release, compressor).
 Use the `VU Meter` to check the levels when you start and stop a track.
 If the `VU Meter` gets stuck with pads that do not turn off, then it is an indication that you have exceptionally long tails.